1. Politely share the good news with your school/teacher that you are:

 The one who recognizes the urgency of the environmental crises we face today.

-Hint: To find these teachers, look for clues such as National Parks bumper stickers on cars in the teacher parking lot, especially if you spot those stickers on bikes.
-Look for teachers carrying refillable water bottles, or an abundance of tote bags.
-Watch for the ones eating their leftovers out of repurposed glass jars, and seek out the ones heading up school garden or composting projects.
+To find these teachers, look for National Parks bumper stickers on cars in the teacher parking lot, especially if you spot those stickers on bikes.
+Look for teachers carrying refillable water bottles and reusable totes.
+Seek out the ones heading up school garden or composting projects.

 3. Raise awareness as you go :